Injured in a car accident? A Bloomington Car Accident Lawyer can help you get the compensation you deserve.

 What If the Other Driver Didn’t Have Insurance?

 In the State of Illinois all drivers are required to have a minimum of $25,000 in insurance coverage for bodily injury.
 Unfortunately, not all drivers follow the law.
-However, if your own automobile insurance may provide coverage if you are injured by a driver that either does not have insurance or does not have enough insurance to cover your claims.
+However, if your own automobile insurance may provide coverage if you are injured by a driver who either does not have insurance or does not have enough insurance to cover your claims.
 This is called uninsured (UM) and underinsured (UIM) coverage.
 There may also other ways to recover from an at-fault driver even if they do not have automobile insurance.
 Contact an experienced personal injury lawyer for a free consultation to discuss your options.

 Call a Bloomington Car Accident Attorney for Legal Help